hghmn/architecture-center/docs/reference-architectures/sap/index.md

 ### Disaster recovery considerations

-In an SAP three-tier deployment, each tier uses a different strategy to provide disaster recovery (DR) protection.
+Each tier uses a different strategy to provide disaster recovery (DR) protection.

 - **Application servers tier.** SAP application servers don't contain business data.
 On Azure, a simple DR strategy is to create SAP application servers in another region.
 Upon any configuration changes or kernel updates on the primary application server, the same changes must be copied to VMs in the DR region.
 For example, the kernel executables copied to the DR VMs.